a-karma/Bogor_Workshop/DAY_1/Session2.md

 ```

 Suppose you are interested in analysing neutral evolving sites, therefore, you may want to remove from the analysis all sites that are likely to be under selective pressures.
-As a first approximation, we could take a conservative approach and start to analyse polymorphic sites (SNPs) that do not fall inside CDS.
+As a first approximation, we could take a conservative approach and start to analyse polymorphic sites (SNPs) that are not in coding region (i.e. do not code for protein and so less likely to be underselective constraints; please speak to your instructor if you do not understand this concept).
 Performing this task manually is obviously tedious and very time consuming but it's super fast using a software like bedtools:

 ```sh
 cd ~/session2/